NETWAYS/fundamentals4puppet-training/sections/resources/03_users_groups.md

 #### Expected result:

-Your personal user and its home directory is created
+Your personal user and its home directory is created.

 !SLIDE supplemental solutions